Apply sales tax to products sold to customers from specific countries or provinces, especially outside the US.

 With tax-inclusive pricing, customers pay a product's listed price at checkout, instead of paying the listed price plus sales tax.
 The portion of the total that goes toward sales tax depends on the customer's location and is calculated at checkout.

-You can enable tax-inclusive pricing after setting up your manual tax rules:
+You can enable tax-inclusive pricing after setting up your manual tax rates:

-- Choose Include in price, then click Save.
+- Under How tax is added, choose Include in price, then click Save.

-Tip: You can customize invoices to change how tax and pricing displays.
+Tip: You can customize receipts to change how tax and pricing displays.

-How taxes are calculated and shown in an order
+How taxes are calculated and shown in orders

-After setting up your rules, the taxes applied to orders displays at checkout after a customer enters their address.
+After setting up your rates, the taxes applied to orders displays at checkout after a customer enters their address.
 The tax is based on:

 - The billing address for digital and service products, unless a physical product is purchased at the same time